 They are definitely perennial in zones 8-10, maybe in zone 7, and may over-winter in other areas depending on the conditions.
 In colder zones, if you have established plants, you could try taking cuttings as winter begins and rooting them indoors for planting out the following spring.
 (We cannot say for sure this will work - we don't have enough experience to know whether, for how long, and how well it works in various climate zones)

-Their history and biological identity seem to be shrouded in mystery, but they are reputed to come from Africa and have been preserved and passed on within African-American communities in this country.
+Their history and biological identity seem to be shrouded in mystery, but they are reputed to have come from Africa as essential food, and have been preserved and passed on within African-American communities in this country.
 They do not normally flower or make seed, and when they do, the seed does not breed true.
 Instead propagation is by cuttings, which are passed along from gardener to gardener.